My Cat Has Black Spots on His Lips and Nose

 - Feline acne

-It must be taken into account that if these lesions are modified in relation to their size, shape, elevation or appearance of spots in an area other than those indicated, melanoma should be considered.
+It must be taken into account if these lesions are modified in relation to their size, shape, elevation or appearance of spots in an area other than those indicated, as melanoma should be considered.
 This is a malignant cancerous process with a much worse prognosis.
 In this case, histopathology will also show the definitive diagnosis.

 Also, lentigo will not cause the cat's nose, lips or other skin areas to scab.
 If pus, blood or scabs appear, it is likely a pathological problem.
 Discover more about possible feline skin problems with our article on why your cat has scabs.